ssadras/LokiTech/README.md

 ## Acknowledgments

-We would like to acknowledge the contributions of all the individuals and open-source projects that have inspired and supported the development of the WiFi-Smart-Lock system.
+We would like to acknowledge the contributions of all the individuals, Earl of March (HS) Computer Engineering teacher, and open-source projects that have inspired and supported the development of LokiTech.

 If you have any questions or need further assistance, please don't hesitate to reach out.